CODDDE/ember-cli-apiblueprint/README.md

 ```

 This means that a new `relationshipName.apib` file will be added in the `api-groups/modelToAddRelationship/relationships` folder, in this case
-a new `posts.apib` will be added in the `api-groups/blog/relationships` folder.
+a new `comments.apib` will be added in the `api-groups/post/relationships` folder.

-This would be the generated endpoint to get the `posts` of a `blog`:
+This would be the generated endpoint to get the `comments` of a `post`:
-`/blog/{id}/relationships/posts` that MUST return an array
+`/post/{id}/relationships/comments` that MUST return an array

 ---